Tabouli Salad Recipe (Tabbouleh)

 Find the full recipe with ingredient amounts and instructions in the recipe card below.
-Feel free to customize this recipe to your tastes, adding more or less parsley or quinoa as desired.
-I like to add feta cheese for a salty pop of flavor.
+Feel free to customize the recipe to your tastes, adding more or less parsley or quinoa as desired.
+I sometimes like to add feta cheese for a salty pop of flavor.

 How to Make Tabouli

-- I used cherry tomatoes in my tabouli.
+- I like to use cherry tomatoes in this recipe.
 You can also use roma tomatoes, but be sure to drain them well after chopping so they don’t add too much liquid to your salad.

-- This recipe is delicious with some feta cheese added!
+- Tabouli salad is also delicious with some feta cheese added.

-- Tabouli tastes best after it has been chilled in the refrigerator for a few hours.
+Tabouli tastes best after it has been chilled in the refrigerator for a few hours.
 When you make it ahead, the flavors have time to develop.
 It will keep in the refrigerator for up to 3 days, stored in an airtight container.

 - 1 ½ cups water